Case of Study

 Goal

-At El Teniente mine, the company had already deployed a presence detection system (for people and machines) using tags and antenna's portals as the main hardware.
+At El Teniente mine, the company had already deployed an underground presence detection system (for people and machines) using tags and antenna's portals as the main hardware.
 Later, the same devices were implemented into production zones, to track the movements and work of the heavy machines in there.

 The mission was to turn the raw data we were getting into a powerful tool that would enhance operations, improve data visualization, and serve the diverse needs of our users (who we were still getting to know).